Algebraic Multigrid with Filtering: An Efficient Preconditioner for Interior Point Methods in Large-Scale Contact Mechanics Optimization: Linear elasticity model problem

 We consider a simple model problem consisting of two linear elastic bodies in contact: a small cubic block resting on a larger rectangular block (see \cref{fig:testNo4_diagram}).
-The larger block is subjected to a homogeneous Dirichlet boundary condition (BC) on its bottom face, while the smaller block has a non-homogeneous Dirichlet BC at its top boundary surface \(\Gamma_1\) given by \(u_{\Gamma_1} := (0,0,-\frac{5}{7})\).
-In this setup, the top face of the large block acts as the mortar surface, the reference side for enforcing contact, while the bottom face of the smaller block is the non-mortar surface, whose motion is constrained relative to the mortar.
+The larger block is subjected to a homogeneous Dirichlet boundary condition (BC) on its bottom face, while the smaller block has a nonhomogeneous Dirichlet BC at its top boundary surface \(\Gamma_1\) given by \(u_{\Gamma_1} := (0,0,-\frac{5}{7})\).
+In this setup, the top face of the large block acts as the mortar surface, the reference side for enforcing contact, while the bottom face of the smaller block is the nonmortar surface, whose motion is constrained relative to the mortar.
 All other boundary surfaces are traction-free and no additional external body forces are applied.
 The Lam\'{e} parameters for the two bodies correspond to the Young moduli \(E_{\text{small-block}} = 1000 , E_{\text{large-block}} = 1\) and the Poisson's ratios \(\nu_{\text{small-block}} = 0, \nu_{\text{large-block}}=0.499\).
 To solve the problem, we use hexahedral meshes and discretize using first order Lagrange elements.

-Additionally, we introduce a pseudo time-stepping approach to improve accuracy of the gap function and its Jacobian.
-The non-homogeneous Dirichlet BC is applied incrementally over multiple time steps.
-More specifically, given a time step \(\delta t \) and final time \(t_{\text{F}}\), the BC at each time step is defined as:
+Additionally, we introduce a pseudo-time-stepping approach to improve accuracy of the gap function and its Jacobian.
+The nonhomogeneous Dirichlet BC is applied incrementally over multiple time steps.
+More specifically, given a time step { size} \(\delta t \) and final time \(T\), the BC at each time step \(t_i\) is defined as:

-At the \(i^{\text{th}}\) time step the minimization problem defined by \cref{eq:linelastmin_discrete} with BC value \(u^i_{\Gamma_1}\) is solved using the IP solver.
-The computed displacement solution is then used to generate an intermediate set of mesh nodes, which are then utilized to compute an updated gap function and its Jacobian.
+At the time step \(t_i\) the minimization problem defined by \cref{eq:linelastmin_discrete} with BC value \(u^{t_i}_{\Gamma_1}\) is solved using the IP solver.
+The displacement solution is then used to generate an intermediate set of mesh nodes, which are utilized to compute an updated gap and its Jacobian.
 A new problem is subsequently formulated on the original mesh configuration, incorporating the next BC value and the updated gap and Jacobian.

 \overfullrule=0pt